Share this post:

 Approximately 800 Henry rifles were issued to the 3rd Veteran Volunteer Infantry (VVI) including a number of rifles initially purchased to arm the 1st District of Columbia Cavalry regiment in 1864.
 The 1st D.C.
 Cavalry and 3rd VVI were the only federal regiments issued Henry rifles by the Ordnance Department during the Civil War.

-Lot 1011 is serial number 7614 which falls within the serial number range of 627 Henry rifles purchased by the Ordnance Department for the 3rd VVI, assigned to the defense of Washington, D.C.
+Lot 1011 is serial number 7614 which falls within the serial number range of 627 Henry repeaters purchased by the Ordnance Department for the 3rd VVI, assigned to the defense of Washington, D.C.
 The rifle is described as one of the best Henry rifles in existence.
 The barrel and magazine maintain more than 70 percent of the original blue finish and the brass frame has a highly attractive, untouched, aged appearance.
 The receiver has tight fitting sideplates and 40 percent of the original nitre blue remains on the bolt and even the hammer still possesses touches of the original case colors.

-A soldier-engraved Henry Rifle, Lot 75, was also issued to the 3rd VVI and has engraving by Pvt.
+A soldier-engraved Henry repeater, Lot 75, was also issued to the 3rd VVI and has engraving by Pvt.
 Lewis Reibrecht featured in the 2016 issue of “Man at Arms” magazine.
 Reibrecht was a period engraver and the only one known in his regiment.
 His own engraved Henry was sold at Rock Island Auction in 2013, but this is one of the 26 he engraved, this specific example for Pvt.
 George Bemfer.
 The rifle’s engraving consists of floral and scroll patterns and wavy line borders on the frame and buttplate along with a figure-eight and banner design on the right side plate, a cross on the front left, and a patriotic shield, flags, and arrows and spears on the left side plate.

 While Confederate soldiers were cowed by the Henry’s firepower, they also believed that Union soldiers could be talked into selling them.
 One anecdote tells of a soldier saying he isn’t afraid of a Yankee with a Henry.
 “If I should see a Yankee with his gun leveled and looking right at me, I would draw out my pocket-book and ask him what he would take for his gun and the fight would end right there.”

-A Henry rifle attributed to Confederate Major John H. Hannah is Lot 1130 in the August Premier Auction.
+A Henry repeater attributed to Confederate Major John H. Hannah is Lot 1130 in the August Premier Auction.
 Some Confederate soldiers were able to buy Henry rifles, but most were captured.
 A family letter states the rifle was passed down through the family until it was sold in 1979.
 The gun is described in good “out of the attic” condition and is mechanically fine.

 Major Hannah served in the Old 19th Tennessee.
 The unit fought in nearly every campaign with the Army of Tennessee including Fishing Creek and Shiloh.
 It was at Shiloh where it is believed Major Hannah suffered a chest wound that would leave him with lung issues for the remainder of his life.